Parks

 There is so much to be discovered about Colorado at Lilley Gulch Park!
 Signs show Mt Elbert (the highest peak), Columbine (state flower), Lark Bunting (state bird), Sand Dunes, Coyote Den and the Colorado flag.
 There is also a “Trail to Gold” map showing many of the gold locations and even a gold miner cut out for posing!

-I love the challenging monkey bars at the Columbine marker and that there is sandbox representing the famous Sand Dunes!
+I love the challenging monkey bars at the Columbine marker and that there is a sandbox representing the famous Sand Dunes!

 Surrounding Area Highlights